testcontainers/workshop-go/step-10-e2e-tests-with-real-dependencies.md

 - It uses the `e2e` build tag to include the code only when the `e2e` build tag is present.
 - It's an exact copy of the `routes_test.go` file, which checked for the errors, but updating the test names to not indicate that the tests are failing.
+- It also updates the assertions to demonstrate that the endpoints are returning a `200` instead of a `500` because the dependencies are started.

 If we run the test in this file, we are going to see that it fails because the dependencies are indeed started, therefore no error should be thrown: